Wireless Safety - Things To Keep In Mind!

 sacrifice the health and safety of our families, ourselves, or even

-those around us that we don't even know, for the sake of convenience,
+don't know, for the sake of convenience,

 fun, and getting out that late night email to our bosses, right?